Bhubanananda Odisha School of Engineering, Cuttack: Courses

 The institute also has a Mathematics and Science Department which provides courses for 1st year students along with advanced mathematics courses for other departments.

 Campus Layout: Spread over 44 acre of area near River Mahanadi which covers the main Institution, Separate Boys and Girls Hostel ad Staff Quarters.
 It has a lush green Play ground which is maintained by Union Sporting Club.
 This campus also shared by Biju Pattnaik Film and TV Institute of Orissa BPFTIO, a TV and film institute in Eastern India.

-Library

-The library is one of the oldest libraries in the state and has a good collection of both text and reference books for use by the students and faculties.
-The main library covers a space of 725 sqm.
-The students avail library facility from both main library and book bank for their study purposes.